 The High Cost of Living:

-Riding on the coattails of our last pro, we lead into an inevitable con to living in Zionsville, IN.
+Riding on the coattails of our last pro, we lead into an inevitable con to living in Zionsville Indiana.
 Very safe areas also tend to be very expensive, and Zionsville is no exception.
 Zionsville actually has the highest cost of living of any place in the Indy Metro Area.
 We aren’t just talking about the neighborhoods with exorbitant price tags, either.
 Anywhere you go in Zionsville, if you want to be living within the city limits, it’s expensive.
-It’s very difficult to break into this suburb under $400,000, and that would be finding a pretty lucky spot.
+It’s very difficult to break into this suburb under $500,000, and that would be finding a pretty lucky spot.

 The demand to live in Zionsville is only growing, so homes that are more affordable than others get snatched lightning fast.
 If you’re looking for a home to buy, and you have $300,000, you can find a nice home in many other suburbs of the Indianapolis area.
 Areas like Fishers, Westfield, Noblesville, and even parts of Carmel will have beautiful homes in this price range.
 If that sounds more like your budget, you might find yourself priced out of Zionsville, no matter how much you wanted to live there.